hemmelig/AnisotroPy/docs/index.rst

 Citation
 --------
-We hope to have a publication coming out soon:
+We hope to have a publication at some point:

-Bacon, C.A., and Rawlinson, N. AnisotroPy: a toolkit for the study of seismic anisotropy. (to be submitted to Journal of Open Source Software).
+Bacon, C.A. (et al.?!).
+AnisotroPy: a toolkit for the study of seismic anisotropy. (to be submitted to Journal of Open Source Software).

 Contact
 -------